 Testing the Feasibility and Preliminary Efficacy of a Multilevel Intervention to Promote Physical Activity Among Patients with Metabolic Syndrome National Institutes of Health

-The goal of this project is to identify insufficiently active primary care patients with metabolic syndrome and help them increase their physical activity by creating a multilevel intervention addressing targets at the individual, social, and environmental levels.
+The goal of this pilot project is to identify insufficiently active primary care patients with metabolic syndrome and help them increase their physical activity through a group multilevel behavioral intervention.
 This project will develop and test a combined positive psychology and motivational interviewing intervention in a group-setting and test the feasibility and acceptability of the intervention in people with metabolic syndrome.

 Principal Investigator (PI): Rachel Millstein